 The Association of Research Libraries' Code of Best Practices in Fair Use for Academic and Research Libraries is also worth consulting.

 If you are interested in establishing course reserves for your class, visit UIUC’s placing materials on reserve website.

 Coursepacks are similar to course reserves in that they are collections of materials put together for a class.
 Unlike course reserves, which are electronic, coursepacks are a physical collection of articles, stories, book chapters, or other text resources that the professor has selected and had bound for his or her students.
-In the past, coursepacks were assumed to be fair use, much like course reserves.
-However, in 1991, a publisher sued Kinko’s for producing a professor’s coursepacks and the courts ruled that it was a copyright violation.
-Now, you must have permission in order to include a work in a coursepack.
+In the past, coursepacks were assumed to be fair use, much like course reserves, however, fair use analysis must be done for coursepacks like any other material.

 The university has a variety of resources for faculty dealing with copyright and fair use: